The Right Way to Personalize Content for Your Brand in 2020

 When your brand addresses a potential customer, you want to speak to them as if they are the only ones in the audience.
 This may seem like a daunting task, considering some of the inherent obstacles that accompany making social media a more personal experience.
 Center your messaging around dialogue that speaks to people like they’re individuals, opening the door to building authentic relationships with your audience.

 Adjust your messaging in real-time

 Though consistency is key for any brand, consumer behaviors should also have a large influence on your efforts.
-You’ll want to refine your personalization strategy in real time in order to maximize its effectiveness.
+You’ll want to refine your personalization strategy in real-time to maximize its effectiveness.
 Perhaps your initial messaging came on a bit strong, you may need to tone it down a bit.
-Or maybe your assumptions about your audience and individual personas was off.
+Or maybe your assumptions about your audience and individual personas were off.
 This could be a sign you need to take a more humanized approach.